dNamiLab/dNami/doc/usage/quickstart.rst

 #.
 Clone dNami from the github repository

-   In your home directory execute the following command
+   Navigate to the location you wish to place the code in and execute the following command:

    .. code-block:: bash

     git clone git@github.com:dNamiLab/dNami.git

+  By default, this will create a ``dNami`` folder containing the source code.

 #.
 Install the dependencies